 On the other hand, Asynchronous methods involve getting training content, taking assessments and gathering feedback without one timetable attached.
 Basically, this training exists and can be accessed several times by various employees.
 And there doesn’t need to be a facilitator or administrator present to begin the training.

-Videos are a great way to use synchronous learning.
+Training videos are a great way to use synchronous learning.
 Just remember to keep videos short so you maintain the attention span of the learner.
-They should also be professionally shot using an outside vendor, with the aid of a video app or some learning management providers offer help with videos as well.
+They should also be professionally shot using an outside vendor, with the aid of a video app or some learning management providers offering help with videos as well.

 Social media or discussions

 While self-based classes have their positives, one drawback is less peer-to-peer interaction.
 One way to counteract this is by adding a social media or discussion component to your asynchronous learning.
 That way, once the training module is complete or if an employee is stuck grasping a certain concept mid-training, they can ask their questions to fellow team members and get feedback.